elijahjcobb/http/README.md

 You can handle everything down on the binary level if you like by using the `write(b: Buffer)` and `writeEnd()` methods on `HResponse` but you also have helper methods like `res.send(o: object)`, `res.sendFile(path: string)`, `res.sendString(s: string)` and many many more.
 They are just sugar on top as everything ends up calling `write()` and `writeEnd()`

 ### Modular
-I use this package with another package of mine called [@elijahjcobb/maria](https://www.npmjs.com/package/@elijahjcobb/maria) which is a package for communicating with [MariaDB](https://mariadb.com/) databases.
+I use this package with another package of mine called [@element-ts/silicon](https://www.npmjs.com/package/@element-ts/silicon) which is a package for communicating with MongoDB databases.
 It is very easy to use and I built it to *sort of* replicate what [Parse](https://parseplatform.org/) used to be.
 In hydrogen I provide an interface called `HObject` that requires just one method with the signature `bond(): object`.
 On `HResponse` you can use `sendHObject(obj: HObject)` and it will take the object you provide and then use the object returned by `bond()` and send it using `res.send()`.
 This is helpful if you have properties that you may not want to send to the client all the time yet still provide a super fast way to send an object to your client.

 ### Protocols
 Everything revolves around `HEndpointGroup` objects.
 Once you have created an endpoint group you can either instantiate a `HHTTPServer` or `HHTTPSServer` (*forgive me on the names lol*).
 When you create a new server you must pass in an endpoint group to be used as the root endpoint group of your server.
 If you want an HTTPS server, simply use an `HHTTPSServer`, you will also have to pass in a key and certificate with the signature: `new HHTTPSServer(endpointGroup: HEndpointGroup, key: Buffer, cert: Buffer)` and *voila* you have HTTPS instead of :shit:y ol' HTTP.